Supervised Learning

 Output Targets

-The target variable is denoted as .
+The target variable is denoted as (also denoted as in the literature).
 Depending on its nature, supervised learning tasks are classified as:

 - Regression: If is a real number (continuous).